Cellwise and Casewise Robust Covariance in High Dimensions: Matters of implementation

 \cite{horn1965rationale} developed Parallel Analysis (PA) to automatically select the number of components of PCA applied to standardized data.
 Its rationale is that sampling variability will produce eigenvalues above 1 even if all eigenvalues of the population correlation matrix are exactly 1 and no large components exist, as with independent variates \citep{buja1992remarks}.
 PA first standardizes the eigenvalues by dividing them by their average, and then compares them with those from standard normal data with the same $n$ and $p$.
 Those that are larger than the eigenvalues from the random data are kept.

-In classical PCA, each eigenvalue $\ell_s$ is the difference in reconstruction error achieved by the models with $s$ and $s-1$ components, that is, $\ell_s=\nu_\ran-\nu_{\ran-1}$ where $\nu_\ran$ is the Frobenius norm $\nu_\ran := ||\bZ-\bhZ_\ran||_F^2$ in which $\bhZ_\ran$ is the best rank $\ran$ approximation of $\bZ$.
-In particular $\nu_0 = ||\bZ-\bone_n\bzbar^T||_F^2$\,. where $\bzbar$ is the sample mean.
-For cellPCA applied to the standardized data $\bZ$, we instead define $\nu_\ran$ as the objective~\eqref{eq:objP} of the cellPCA fit of rank $\ran$.
-For $\nu_0$ we compute \eqref{eq:objP} on the cellwise residuals $z_{ij} - m^z_j$ where $m^z_j=0$ is the median of the $j$-th variable of $\bZ$.
+We use a robust adaptation of PA to select the dimension $\rk$ of the cellPCA low-rank approximation.
+In classical PCA, each eigenvalue $\ell_s$ is the decrease in reconstruction error achieved by moving from a model with $s-1$ components to a model with $s$ components, that is, $\ell_s=\nu_{s-1}-\nu_s$ where $\nu_s$ is the Frobenius norm $\nu_s := ||\bZ-\bhZ_s||_F^2$ and $\bhZ_s$ is the best rank-$s$ approximation of $\bZ$.
+In particular, $\nu_0 = ||\bZ-\bone_n\bzbar^T||_F^2$ where $\bzbar$ is the sample mean.
+The robust PA considers the value $\nu_s^{\mathrm{rob}}$ of the rank-$s$ cellPCA objective~\eqref{eq:objP}.
+The value $\nu_0^{\mathrm{rob}}$ is obtained by computing~\eqref{eq:objP} on the cellwise residuals $z_{ij}-m_j^z$\,, where $m_j^z$ is the median of the $j$-th variable of $\bZ$.
+We then define the robust analog of the $s$-th eigenvalue as the decrease in the robust objective, $\ell_s^{\mathrm{rob}} := \nu_{s-1}^{\mathrm{rob}}- \nu_s^{\mathrm{rob}}$.
+So a component is retained when its inclusion decreases the cellPCA objective more than would be expected under a reference distribution without a dominant low-dimensional structure.
 The reference distribution of the eigenvalues is obtained by applying CPCA to simulated standard normal random datasets, and computing $\nu_\ran$ as the objective~\eqref{eq:objP} of $\bhZ_\ran$\,.
-Then we select $\rk$ as the number of eigenvalues that are larger than a given percentile of this distribution.
-In simulation settings with a given rank $\rk$ this selection mechanism worked well.
+Then we select $\rk$ as the number of eigenvalues that are larger than the $99$th percentile of this distribution.
+The robust PA algorithm is provided in Section~\ref{sec:supp-rank} of the Supplementary Material.

+The selected rank should be interpreted in light of the low-rank plus residual decomposition used by cellRCov.
+The robust PA rule retains the components whose contribution to the low-rank fit is higher than what would be expected under an uninformative reference distribution.
+The retained subspace thus captures the dominant low-dimensional variation in the fitted component $\bhZ$.
+Components not retained by this rule are not interpreted as pure noise.
+They simply do not show a sufficiently strong low-dimensional structure (relative to the reference distribution) to be included in the low-rank fitted component.
+Since these directions may still contain a weaker covariance structure, cellRCov accounts for their contribution through the regularized residual covariance estimator.